 On the right we see the rear of the Audley Safety Holster Pat.
 13 Oct.
 1914

-Francis H. Audley Died in May of 1916 and by chance, I was able to find a copy of the Obituary from the New York Times May 11, 1916
+Francis H. Audley passed away in May 1916, and I just so happened to come upon a copy of his obituary from the New York Times on May 11, 1916.

 Copies of: Your Baltimore Police Department Class Photo, Pictures of our Officers, Vehicles, Equipment, Newspaper Articles relating to our department and or officers, Old Departmental Newsletters, Lookouts, Wanted Posters, and or Brochures.
 Information on Deceased Officers and anything that may help Preserve the History and Proud Traditions of this agency.
 Please contact Retired Detective Kenny Driscoll.